Nicolas Petrovic

-Nicolas Petrovic (born 21 November 1969) is a French-Yugoslavian businessman and the Chief Executive of Siemens France since 2018.
+Nicolas Petrovic (born 21 November 1969) is a French business executive who is the Chief Executive of Siemens France since 2018.

 Early life

 He was born in Saint-Germain-en-Laye, near Paris, to a French mother and a Yugoslav father (Petrović is the common spelling).
 He has an older and younger sister.
 He gained a degree from ESCP Europe in 1991.
 He worked overseas for two years for Compagnie Générale des Eaux.
 He gained a degree from INSEAD in 2003.

 Career

 Petrovic joined SNCF in 1994 as a junior marketing manager.
 He resigned from SNCF in 2000 to pursue a degree from INSEAD, which he gained in 2003.

 Eurostar

 Petrovic joined Eurostar in August 2003 as Director of Customer Service.
 He became Chief Operating Officer (directeur général de l’exploitation d'Eurostar) in 2006, and replaced Richard Brown as the Chief Executive (directeur général d'Eurostar) in April 2010.
 Eurostar has 1,700 employees, with 850 in London.